datagrains/csv_etl_pipeline/README.md

 ### Cloud deployment
 For deploying the pipeline to Cloud environments (like AWS, Azure, Google Cloud), a new Github Action workflow file (.yaml) can be added to `csv_etl_pipeline/.github/workflows`, depending on the environment you wish to deploy the pipeline to.

-The deployment workflow will build a docker image and pushes it to the Cloud environment whenever the repo is updated.
+The deployment workflow will build a docker image (using the included Dockerfile) and pushes it to the Cloud environment whenever the repo is updated.
 Deployment workflow file templates for different Cloud environments are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).

 As an example, a folder called `aws` has been provided which is required for deployment to AWS.